 Christmas Is… won an award from the Broadcast Industry Conference.

-Peak At The Week was a weekly community arts calendar produced by an all volunteer crew.
+Peek At The Week was a weekly community arts calendar produced by an all volunteer crew.

 The Laughing Crowd examined the serious problem of drug use in Fargo.

 SPIN with Boyd Christenson continued Prairie Public’s popular magazine program with a new host taking the reins.